kumasuke120/mockuma/README.md

 and testing it.

 ### Features
-- maps responses based on requests's parameters/headers
+- maps responses based on requests' parameters/headers
 - reloads automatically mappings when changed
 - renders multiple mappings with user-defined templates and variables
 - supports references static files